 Antiquity

 Early known occupants of Chad were migratory tribes who hunted and gathered their food from the ground.
 These tribes are thought to have moved from the east about 7000 BC.
-Chad founded the Kanem-Bornu Kingdom some 2000 BC.
+Chad founded the Kanem-Bornu Kingdom around 2000 BC.
 Tucked along Lake Chad's banks, this kingdom's prime location enabled it to flourish as a major commercial hub.

 Islamic impact